The socially acceptable way to 'pick someone's brain'

 “If people keep pestering without being clear,” he said, “then I will usually set up a filter so that all their future message go straight to trash.”

-While Liu doesn't find 'pick your brain' “offensive per se,” he said, “If someone asks to pick my brain, it makes me assume something about them: that they are either clueless, lacking confidence or trying to hide something.”
+While Liu doesn't find it “offensive per se,” he said, “If someone asks to pick my brain, it makes me assume something about them: that they are either clueless, lacking confidence or trying to hide something.”

 MORE HOW TO GUIDES